Renfrew Collegiate Institute: High Skills Major

 Specialist High Skills Majors (SHSM) are opportunities available at Renfrew Collegiate Institute for students with an interest in a particular sector.
 They can "major" in that sector while they are still in high school to receive an enhanced diploma and transcript.

 All four destinations (apprenticeship, college, university and workplace) are available within each SHSM.
 The sectors/majors offered at Renfrew Collegiate Institute (RCI) are Construction, Energy, Health and Wellness, Justice, Community Safety and Emergency Services, Non-Profit, and Transportation.

 Special Education Service

 The Special Education Department offers academic support plus a variety of learning experiences for students who have been identified as exceptional.
 The teacher(s) in this department provide resource help and liaison with subject teachers and counselling services to ensure that these students have the opportunity to reach their potential.
 Recommended interventions, accommodations and/or modifications for every identified student are communicated to all interested parties through the Individual Education Plan (IEP).

 Student Success

-The Student Success program helps student succeed in high school and provides students with more opportunities to customize their high school experience.

 Working in partnership with the Ontario Ministry of Education, the Student Success program aims to improve the learning experience for Grade 7 to 12 students, and especially those who are struggling, who need extra attention to help them graduate or who are looking for new challenges in high school.